go2null/rsync-backup/README.md

 rsync-backup
 ============

-backup multiple files and directories in time-stamped directories
+Backup multiple files and directories into time-stamped directories

 Usage
 -----